Thursday, October 13, 2022

 Timeline scenarios for Charter Challenge

-A grassroots supported CharterChallenge for Fair Voting has finally won its day in court: Sep 25, 2023.
+The grassroots supported CharterChallenge for Fair Voting finally won its day in court: Sep 25, 2023.

-However, this doesn’t leave enough time for a new electoral system to be implemented by the next federal election, which is only 2 years away: Oct 20, 2025 (1)
+However, this doesn’t leave enough time for a new electoral system to be implemented by the next federal election, which is Oct 20, 2025 (1)

 Here’s one possible timeline scenario showing the various blocks of time required for each step: